 Year in review

-Currently, the market is seeking ways to offer investors security tokens conferring rights in real properties.
-Due to the strict requirements of Austrian real property law, usually security tokens are not being able to be directly collateralised by the underlying real property – rather market practice tends to, again, offer profit participation rights in real estate developing companies.
+The market is still seeking ways to offer investors security tokens conferring rights in real properties.
+Because of the strict requirements of Austrian real property law, security tokens are usually not able to be directly collateralised by the underlying real property; rather, market practice tends to, again, offer profit participation rights in real estate developing companies.

 Outlook and conclusions

-Meanwhile, depending on a fintech company's exact business model, licensing requirements may apply.
-One possible solution for fintech would be to partner with existing and regulated market participants (white-labelling).
+One possible solution for fintechs to operate without a licence and without participating in the FMA Sandbox would be to partner with existing and regulated market participants (white-labelling).
 Any licensable activities would formally be provided by the regulated partner entities, while fintech companies would undertake to provide those entities with specific fintech solutions or act as an outsourcing provider.
 This would allow them to establish unique and innovative business models while adhering to the regulatory framework.
 If a business model proves successful, fintech companies could decide at a later stage to seek the required licences themselves.

 1 Stefan Paulmayer is a partner at CMS Reich-Rohrwig Hainz Rechsanwälte GmbH.